 Teacherpreneur Talk 101: How to Reach the TPT Seller Milestones

 Keep in mind that the number of followers you have does not equal dollar signs.
-I may not be one of the big sellers with the largest following.
-Yet my TPT earnings, along with my blog, have allowed me to provide additional income for my family.
+I may not be one of the big sellers with the largest following on TPT.
+Yet my Teachers Pay Teachers earnings, along with my blog, partnerships, and affiliate income, have allowed me to provide additional income for my family.
 My side hustle has enabled me to almost pay off my student loans as well as my husband’s.
 It helps with all of the “extras,” vacations, the mortgage, and daycare expenses.
 I have learned a lot along with way.
-Today, I am sharing my tips for how to reach the TPT Seller Milestones…
+Today, I am sharing my personal tips for how to reach the TPT Seller Milestones…

 ~This post contains affiliate links.